ikawrakow/ik_llama.cpp/examples/sweep-bench/README.md

-# llama.cpp/example/sweep-bench
+# ik_llama.cpp/example/sweep-bench

-Benchmark the prompt processing and token generation performance of `llama.cpp` by doing a sweep over a whole context size and gathering performance metrics in each ubatch-sized window.
+Benchmark the prompt processing and token generation performance of `ik_llama.cpp` by doing a sweep over a whole context size and gathering performance metrics in each ubatch-sized window.
 Only a single token sequence is used.